philouc/my-research-group/content/home/welcome.md

 <br>

-The **Compressed Sensing group** has been created in 2018 at NeuroSpin.
+The **Compressed Sensing group** has been created in 2018 at NeuroSpin in the Inria-CEA Parietal unit.